ckan/ckan/doc/extensions/adding-custom-fields.rst

 dataset types.
 So you could customize the CKAN web front end, for different types of datasets.
 In this tutorial we will be defining our plugin as the fallback plugin.
-This plugin is used if no other IDatasetForm plugin is found that handles that dataset's type.
+This plugin is used if no other IDatasetForm plugin is found that handles that dataset type.

 The IDatasetForm also has other additional functions that allow you to provide a custom template to be rendered for the CKAN frontend, but we will